 If you can walk, you can snowshoe.
 Get yourself a pair and learn how to put them on properly to fully enjoy your journey.

 4. …but know your limits:

 You’ll get cold, tired, and numb.
-The cold weather can make a quarter mile feel like ten, and you’ll exhaust easier.
+The cold weather can make a single mile feel like ten, and you’ll exhaust easier.
 Not to mention it gets dark earlier in the winter.
-Be alright with turning around sooner rather than later and grabbing the geocache another day.
+Be at peace with turning around sooner rather than later, then (safely) grabbing the cache another day.

 5. Extra juice

 Bring backup batteries for your GPS device.
 Cold weather causes batteries to drain faster than in warm weather.

 Pencils work at any temperature, but pens can freeze up when it’s cold.
 Make sure your efforts are worth it and you can sign that log!

 Has this cache been found since the last time it snowed, or should this one wait until the spring thaw?